MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ```
 ### Example: Binary Fields

-To express binary values in CSV files, they must be converted to base 64 strings that use the same encoding type as the CSV file.
+To express binary values in CSV files, they must be converted to base64 strings that use the same encoding type as the CSV file.
-The following section PowerShell function demonstrates how to encode a string value into its base 64 encoded string in Unicode:
+The following section PowerShell function demonstrates how to encode a string value into its base64 encoded string in Unicode:

 ~~~PowerShell
 function ConvertTo-Base64([string]$text)